adrobinoga/zk-protocol/protocol.md

 Also, in this notation the id code is given in big endian (as seen on the table of command codes), and the data could be given as a textual description or as a sequence of hex numbers.

+Some type of commands have a data field that it is always terminated in `0x00`, this is a way to indicate the end of a string, in this documentation this value is always shown to prevent ambiguity, it may be shown as `00` if it is a sequence of hex numbers or it may be shown as `\x00`, if a string is used.

 #### Realtime Packet Creation ####

 What differs from a regular packet and a realtime packets are just the `session id` and `reply number` fields.
 Beyond that the other fields `payload size` and `checksum`, are calculated same as before.